 It is times like these that working together becomes even more critical.
 COVID-19 has turned our world upside down in countless ways, but the strength of Lorain County has endured adversity before.
 Working collaboratively, we have made great strides in ensuring the future of our community, and now more than ever, we will do our best to help our non-profits face the challenging times ahead.

 To kick-start these efforts, a group of seven local foundations and community partners have joined forces in creating the Lorain County Cares COVID-19 Response Fund to deploy much-needed resources to organizations that work with people and communities that may be most adversely impacted by COVID-19.
 We are actively seeking additional partners to contribute to the Fund.

-So far, each of the following community partners has contributed a significant amount to bring our initial total to $130,000.
+Each of the following community partners has contributed a significant amount to bring our total to $245,000.